toweliewang/PRS-PRMLS-2019-08-31-IS1FT-GRP-FoodImageClassification-CA2/README.md

 | Alfred Tay Wenjie | A0198541W | xxxxxxxxxx yyyyyyyyyy zzzzzzzzzz|  |
 | Wang Zilong | A0198523W | xxxxxxxxxx yyyyyyyyyy zzzzzzzzzz|  |

-## SECTION 4 : VIDEO OF SYSTEM MODELLING & USE CASE DEMO
+## SECTION 4 : PYTHON SCRIPT

+Submit the final training python script, a testing python script

-## SECTION 5 : USER GUIDE
+## SECTION 5 : Conda Enviroment & RUNNING STEPS

+a text file that specifies the steps needed to re-produce the required
+Conda environment, the steps to run the training and testing scripts

 ## SECTION 6 : PROJECT REPORT / PAPER

+The report must describe:

+•The steps to build the dataset

+•The design of the models

+•The processes taken to fine tune the model

+The report must also discuss:

+•The problems you are trying to solve

+•The challenges

+•The performance of your models

+•Findings and conclusions

-## SECTION 7 : MISCELLANEOUS
+## SECTION 7 : DATASET

+You are required to submit the dataset